OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       input :math:`I`?
       This problem has been proved impossible to solve in the general case.
+      Thus, it is an example of an :term:`unsolveable problem`.

    handle
       When using a :term:`memory manager` to store data, the